Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 This does not require manual intervention each day — set the rules once and let them run, reviewing monthly to catch any pattern shifts.

-Some patterns recur strongly enough across categories to use as starting assumptions before your own data accumulates:
+Some patterns recur strongly enough across genres to use as starting assumptions before your own data accumulates:

-Office and professional: Peaks strongly on weekday mornings and early afternoons.
-Weekend performance typically weak.
+Business and professional nonfiction: Peaks strongly on weekday mornings and early afternoons.
+Weekend performance typically weak — professionals research and buy during work hours.

-Health and beauty: Evening peak is dominant.
-Conversion rates on Sunday are often 30–40% higher than Wednesday.
+Self-help and wellness: Evening peak is dominant.
+Conversion rates on Sunday are often 30–40% higher than Wednesday as readers plan their week ahead.

-Toys and children’s products: Strong weekend performance with significant Thursday–Friday lift as weekend shopping behavior begins.
+Children’s books and middle grade: Strong weekend performance when parents are shopping for their kids.
+Significant Thursday–Friday lift as weekend browsing behavior begins.

 The One Mistake That Kills Dayparting Results